jordan-lenchitz/13-limit-Johnston/README.md

 # 13-limit-Johnston

-13-limit note name calculator for note names in extended just intonation using Ben Johnston's system.
+13-limit calculator for note names in extended just intonation using Ben Johnston's system.

 Turns a ratio x/y into a 13-limit Johnston note name; returns the prime limit larger than 13 implicated for such ratios.